 The primary role of a market price is to establish equilibrium between supply and demand.
-This task is especially important in the power markets because of the inability to store electricity and the high costs associated with any supply failure.
-The day-ahead market at Nord Pool is an auction-based exchange for the electricity to be delivered physically.
+This is especially important in power markets because of the inability to store electricity and the high costs associated with supply failure.
+The day-ahead market at Nord Pool is an auction-based exchange for electricity to be delivered physically.

 The day-ahead market carries out the key task of balancing supply and demand in the power market with a certain scope for forward planning.
 In addition to this, there is a final balancing process for fine adjustments in the real-time balancing market.

-The ’Invisible Hand’ which creates equilibrium in most other markets is replaced in the power markets by a concrete, visible hand.
-This is the day-ahead market which receives bids and offers from producers and consumers alike and calculates an hourly price, balancing these opposing sides.
+The day-ahead market receives bids and offers from producers and consumers and calculates an hourly price, balancing these opposing sides.
 Nord Pool publishes a price for each hour of the coming day in order to help balance supply and demand.

-Every morning customers post their orders to the auction for the coming day.
-Each order specifies the volume in MWh/h that a customer is willing to buy or sell at specific price levels (EUR/MWh) for each individual hour in the following day.
+Every morning customers place their orders inthe auction for the coming day.
+Each order specifies the volume in MW per hour/timeunit that a customer is willing to buy or sell at specific price levels (EUR/MWh) for each individual hour in the following day.

 Electricity produced at the lowest cost every hour of the day